Ukrainian animation: 1990s–2000s

+The first Ukrainian animated film to premiere in independent Ukraine was Volodymyr Dakhno's television film Eneida based upon an eponymous poem by Ivan Kotliarevsky.
+Its animation style was influenced by Dakhno's previous Cossacks series.

 After the collapse of the Soviet Union, many of Kyivnaukfilm's archives were lost or destroyed.
 Following Ukrainian Independence Day in 1991, many animators made commercials and ads as government financing ceased.
 Nonetheless, the descendent company of KyivNaukFilm, UkrAnimaFilm, continued to create animation.
 In 1996, Ukranimafilm released the 19 minute animation, Viy, bassed on the novel by Nikolai Gogol, directed by Leonid Zarubin and Alla Grachyova with cinemotagraphy by Anatoliy Havrylov, and starring Bohdan Beniuk, Natalya Sumska, and Vasyl Mazur.
 Ukranima's first Ukrainian animated film to win the Berlin Film Festival's "Silver Bear" was the 2002 cartoon "The Tram Was Going, Number Nine", receiving awards in Yalta, Stutgart, Tallinn, and Kyiv as well.
 Creative partnerships with Western European entities resulted in the creation of new animations even during difficult times.

 In addition to Kyivnaukfilm's successor, UkrAnimaFilm, other Ukrainian animation studios came into existence.
-The Borisfen Animation Studio was founded in 1990, and formed a partnership with France.
+The Borisfen Animation Studio was founded in 1990, and formed a partnership with France and the Fox Channel.
+The Kharkiv branch of Borisfen, created in 1997 established a partnership with Millimages.
 The Odesa Animation Studio was founded September 19, 1991.

-Ukrainian animators mixed old traditions with new, such as with the 2005 Russian-Ukrainian stop-motion short film "Poverty" (Zlydni).
+In 2005 director Yevhen Syvokin released his animated short film Snow Will Cover the Roads..., created with the use of sand animation and subsequently awarded with numerous prizes.
+Syvokin's pupil Stepan Koval achieved success with his film The Tram Was Going, Number Nine, which in 2002 received the grand prize of KROK festival, and in 2003 was awarded the Slver Bear in Berlin.
+Koval has been known for mixing old and new traditions, as in his the 2005 stop-motion short film "Poverty" (Zlydni), a Russian-Ukrainian production based on a Hutsul fairytale.
+A pioneering product of Ukrainian animation during the 2000s was Mykyta the Fox, Ukraine's first animated series released between 2005 and 2007.

+A separate genre of Ukrainian animation which emerged during the 1990s are animated music videos.
+In 1998 animation combinated with footage was used by director Olena Kasavina for Ruslana's song Ballad of a Princess, and next year a similar technology was employed by Maksym Papernyk for Natalia Mohylevska's song Moon.
+The first fully animated music video was created by Yuriy Zhuravel and Valeriy Tsveniuk for the 2002 song Woman Had No Trouble... by Ot Vinta!.
+In 1999 a political animation series Great Race was created by Kyiv studio Babych Design.